PS3 Controller and Games

 The PlayStation 3 will launch with the largest catalog of video game titles of any of the next-gen consoles.
 That's because the PlayStation 3 will be able to play any game ever made for the PlayStation or PlayStation 2.
 Development is already well under way for a large and impressive list of launch titles for the PS3.
 Below are some of the games that will be available when the PS3 launches or soon after its launch:

-For more information on PS3 and related topics, check out the links on the next page.
+For more information on PS3 and related topics, check out the links below.

 - GameSpot News, "E3 06: PS3 launches 11/17--$499 for 20GB, $599 for 60GB" http://www.gamespot.com/news/6149470.html

 - IGN E3 Expo Coverage, "E3 2006: PS3 20 Gig Missing Features?" http://ps3.ign.com/articles/705/705887p1.html

 - 1UP.com, "Sony's Press Conference" http://1up.com/do/newsStory?cId=3150508

 - GameSpot News, "E3 06: PS3 specs tweaked, 20GB version stripped down" http://www.gamespot.com/news/6149552.html

 - Sony press release, "Sony Computer Entertainment Inc. to launch its next generation computer entertainment system, PlayStation 3." http://www.us.playstation.com/Pressreleases.aspx?id=279